Skip to navigation Skip to content

 Youth Allowance (YA) and ABSTUDY Parental Income Test (PIT) reviews 110-07060060

-This document explains the assessment process for PIT reviews.
+This document explains the assessment process, reissue of letters and managing customer requests for an extension to return PIT reviews.

 Annual PIT review

-An annual Parental Income Test (PIT) review is conducted from September each calendar year to determine dependent Youth Allowance (YA) and ABSTUDY customer's continuing entitlement to payment.
+Annual Parental Income Test (PIT) reviews are conducted from September each calendar year to determine dependent Youth Allowance (YA) and ABSTUDY customers’ continuing entitlement to payment.

-Annual PIT review letters are issued to dependent Youth Allowance (YA) and ABSTUDY customer except when they:
+Annual PIT review letters are issued to dependent YA and ABSTUDY customers except when they:

 • have had taxable income details copied from the parent(s)/guardian(s) Centrelink file via the PIT Copy process

-• will turn 22 years of age before the Entitlement Period Start Date (EPSD) of the entitlement period that covers 1 January
+• will turn 22 years of age before the Entitlement Period Start Date (EPSD) of the entitlement period that covers 1 January, or

 • submitted PIT information for a new claim on/after 1 September using the Advise Parental Income (API) online service.
-In this circumstance, both financial years are collected during the claim process
+In this circumstance, parental income for both relevant financial years is collected during the claim process

-The system will automatically issue the annual PIT review letter on the customer's next entitlement period end date (EPED), where the customer:
+The system automatically issues an annual PIT review letter on the customer's next Entitlement Period End Date (EPED), where the customer:

 • has their payment cancelled before the annual PIT review letters being issued, and later restored after that date